Terminology

 The Architect

 The Game Master.
 Oversees the game, calls roles during the night, resolves abilities, and announces effects.
-The Architect does not play and remains neutral.
+The Architect does not play, remains neutral but aims to ensure overall fun and balance.

 Isleborn Citizens

 The "good team" trying to protect Leão.
-They win by eliminating the Ravager and all members of the Shadow Council.
+They win by eliminating the Ravager.

 Shadow Council